 Most of the protein expression data in cBioPortal comes from assays like RPPA which only interrogate a subset of all proteins.
 TCGA ovarian, breast, and colorectal firehose legacy studies also have mass-spectrometry-based proteomics data from CPTAC which cover more genes/proteins.

 For genes with multiple probes (usually from the Infinium arrays), we only include methylation data from the probe with the strongest negative correlation between the methylation signal and the gene's expression in the study (TCGA only).

 The portal currently stores de-identified clinical data, such as gender, age, tumor type, tumor grade, overall and disease-free survival data, when available.
 The available clinical data will differ from study to study.

-OS_STATUS means overall survival status (deceased or living) and OS_MONTHS indicates the number of months from time of diagnosis to time of death or last follow up.
+OS_STATUS means overall survival status ("0" -> "living" or "1" -> "deceased") and OS_MONTHS indicates the number of months from time of diagnosis to time of death or last follow up.
 PFS refers to “progression free survival”, indicating whether patient’s disease has recurred/progressed (PFS_STATUS), and at what time the disease recurred or the patient was last seen (PFS_MONTHS).

 cBioPortal allows you to run a query or explore study view using a user-specified list of samples/patients.

 The first step is to define your sample set.
 There are two slightly different approaches you can take to defining your sample set, depending on whether you are selecting based on a positive criteria (samples with TP53 mutations) or a negative criteria (samples without a KRAS mutation).

 Let’s take the positive criteria example first.
 Run a query for TP53 mutations using OQL (TP53: MUT) in your study of interest.
 Click over to the “Download” tab.
 In the table at the top, find the row that starts with “Samples affected”, and either Copy or Download that list.
 This is your list of samples that have a TP53 mutation.